 “A business owner’s time is better spent growing their business rather than doing tasks that don’t directly contribute to growth,” says Bryan Todd, founder of ClickFunnels.
 “Outsourcing allows you to focus on what matters most in your business − growing it!”

-When you take an inventory of your tasks, try to identify any recurring or seasonal chores that could be outsourced.
-Write down a list of every task you do on a regular basis, then break it down into categories such as ‘household chores’, ‘career-related tasks’, and ‘finances’.
-Think about which tasks you enjoy doing, which ones you are good at, and which are most important for getting through the day.
+When you inventory your tasks, identify any recurring or seasonal chores that could be outsourced.
+Write down a list of every job you do regularly, then break it into categories such as ‘household chores,’ ‘career-related tasks,’ and ‘finances.’
+Think about which tasks you enjoy, which you are good at, and which are most important for getting through the day.

-Before you start outsourcing, it’s important to evaluate the tasks that are most important to your business.
-Are there certain jobs that you want to keep for yourself?
-Which tasks will have the biggest impact on your productivity?
-In knowing what needs doing and prioritizing accordingly, you’ll be able to decide how much time and money you want to spend on outsourcing tasks.
+Before you start outsourcing, it’s essential to evaluate the most critical tasks of your business.
+Are there specific jobs that you want to keep for yourself?
+Which tasks will have the most significant impact on your productivity?
+Knowing what needs doing and prioritizing accordingly, you can decide how much time and money you want to spend on outsourcing tasks.

 To effectively schedule your time, you need a system that helps you organize tasks and projects, set priorities, and keep track of your work schedule.
 Here are some ways of accomplishing this:

 This can be an online calendar like Google Calendar, Microsoft Outlook or a physical planner with monthly pages.
 The key is to ensure everyone in your office knows about the calendar: they must know when you have scheduled meetings and appointments.

 First, create an overarching to-do list for the day or week by listing what must be done in order of priority.
 This should include items from all areas of your business.
 Next, prioritize each item on the list using numbers 1 through 6 (1 being the most important).
 After that, create separate lists for each area of responsibility, such as marketing, sales, or IT support, so you know what needs doing right now without having everything jumbled together on one giant list.